Santurtzi (Bilbao Metro)

-Santurtzi is a station on line 2 of the Bilbao metro.
-It is also the southern terminus of the Mamariga shuttle.
+Santurtzi is a station on Line 2 of the Bilbao Metro.
 It is located in the municipality of Santurtzi.
 It opened, together with the neighboring Peñota station, on 4 July 2009.

 There is a station on the Cercanías Bilbao commuter railway network with the same name, but the two stations are not connected.

 Station layout

 Santurtzi station follows the typical cavern-shaped layout of most underground Metro Bilbao stations designed by Norman Foster, with the main hall located directly above the rail tracks.